 Another way to assess this is to consider the doctor’s customer satisfaction or CSAT score.
 This largely evaluates how the doctor interacts with the patient, the overall experience of the patient in terms of whether they treat you with respect, listens to your opinions and concerns, encourages you to ask questions, explains things in ways you understand.
 This will give you a broad understanding of the overall experience of patients with the doctor.

-Reviews matter, but take them with a pinch of salt
+Patient Stories matter, but take them with a pinch of salt

 Remember, this is more than a mere transaction.
 With your health being at stake, it’s important to ensure that you base your decision on authentic information only.